abdalaosama/Sanguage-Lemon/README.md

 ## usage

-this is a static web page wrrriten in plain html, css and js just clone to your local machine by running
+this is a static web page written in plain html, css and js just clone to your local machine by running

 `git clone https://github.com/abdalaosama/Sanguage-Lemon.git`